 What is Phishing?

 Phishing is a simple and effective tool hackers use to deceive people into handing over sensitive personal information.
 Once they have obtained this information, they can use it to perpetrate various types of fraud while impersonating their victims.
-If you’d like to learn more, please click here (new tab) to read our blog post about how to recognize and avoid phishing attacks.
+If you’d like to learn more, please click here (new tab) to read our blog post about how to recognise and avoid phishing attacks.

 How to report suspicious emails and text messages